 - At this stage you can decide if you like the way everything looks or you can use this as an opporutiy to make changes

-- As the denture teeth are set up in wax we can move them, lift them up or drop them down if you want to see more or even put a slight twist on some teeth to mimic your natural teeth
+- As the denture teeth are set up in wax we can move them, lift them up or drop them down.
+We can also place more or even put a slight twist on some teeth to mimic your natural ones.

 - If there are big changes needed, we may arrange for an additional try-in appointment so you will get to see the trial again before it is finished